pingArnab/django-rest-commerce/README.md

 <br>

 <div align="center">
-    django-rest-commerce is a framework for building scalable API based e-commerce web application backend that offers all the features an e-commerce application might need with an easy to understand codebase to extend upon
+    django-rest-commerce is a project for building scalable API based e-commerce web application backend that offers all the features an e-commerce application might need with an easy to understand codebase to extend upon
 </div>

 <br>